alessia-orlando/muon-DIS-MonteCarlo/README.md

 - MCTrack: branch containing informations about the simulated muon track (MonteCarlo truth).
 - Digi_ScifiHits: branch containing digitized hits in the SciFi detector.

 In `muonDIS_scifi.py` we select events with at least one hit in the SciFi tracker; after this requirement we have 888 muon events.
-In particular, we will consider the starting station of each track and other features.
-The starting station is derived from MCTrack, taking the starting Z coordinate (along the beam axis) and assigning it to one of the stations using `SndlhcGeo` and the geofile, in which informations about the geometry of the detector are stored.
+From the MCTrack we can obtain the starting coordinates of the event; in particular, taking the starting Z coordinate (along the beam axis) we can associate it to one of the five SciFi stations using `SndlhcGeo` and the geofile, in which informations about the geometry of the detector are stored.
 Values for the starting station can be:
 - 1 if the track starts in station 1;
 - 2 if the track starts in station 2;
 - 3 if the track starts in station 3;